seemasarda/Supply-chain-and-commodity-market-problem/README.md

 # supply-chain-problem

-Solved few problems of a supply chain industry using MYSQL
+Solved few problems for a supply chain and coomodities industries  using MYSQL